-The Conference gathered Monday evening for the service for the Ordination of Deacons and Elders with Commissioning.
+The Conference gathered Monday evening in the sanctuary of St. Luke United Methodist Church for the service for the Ordination of Deacons and Elders with Commissioning.
 Bishop R. Lawson Bryan, episcopal leader for the South Georgia area, was the preacher for this service.
-Bishop Bryan’s sermon, “The Great Privilege of Ministry,” was from Matthew 9:35-10:8.
+Bishop Bryan’s sermon, “The What, How and Why of Ministry,” was from John 10:1-18.

 Bishop Bryan presided over the ordinal rites and was assisted by Mrs. Gloria Morgan, Conference Lay Leader, representing the laity, and Rev. Scott Tucker, Chair of the Board of Ordained Ministry, observed the ordinal rites.

 The following individuals were commissioned as Probationary Clergy Members:

 Probationary Members Commissioned for Ordination as Elders